 Category: Tips for carers

 Recent COVID-19 restrictions and technological advancements are changing the way many people consult their G.P.
 Thanks to telehealth, you now don’t have to see your doctor in person if you don’t want to.
-Your appointment can be conducted over the phone or online.

 Life is anything but normal at the moment.
 At KinCare, we’re here to help you maintain your routines as much as possible, while continuing to live safely and independently in your own home.